wwvb-observatory/wwvb-observatory/README.md

 # The receiver

 The receiver consists of a Raspberry Pi 4 connected to a [CANADUINO 60kHz Atomic Clock Receiver](https://www.universal-solder.ca/product/canaduino-60khz-atomic-clock-receiver-module-wwvb-msf-jjy60/) with MAS6180C receiver IC.
+It's located in Lincoln, Nebraska, USA, or around 700km east of the transmitter.

 The Pi is reasonably well synchronized to GPS time via NTP.